Petula Clark was born in Epsom, Surrey, UK, on 15 November 1932 and was encouraged by her father to seek a career in show business from an early age.

 As remarkable as it seemed, Petula was also the centre of controversy in 1968.
 During her first American TV show, Petula, she kissed one of her guests, Harry Belafonte.

-Her career during the 1970s centred around live performances at venues such as Caesar’s Palace in Las Vegas, and tours of Australia, Japan and South Africa.
-She also hosted two variety series’ for BBC TV.
+Her career during the 1970s centred around live performances at venues such as Caesar’s Palace in Las Vegas and tours of Australia, Japan and South Africa.
+She also hosted The Sound of Petula for BBC TV.

 By the end of the decade, she was living in semi-seclusion in her Geneva chateau, where she devoted much time to her husband and three children.